Glasgow has been the birthplace of many of Scotland’s high achievers in a variety of fields. Here is a selection of some you may or may not know.

 These Glaswegian siblings made a big impact during the early days of Hollywood, with Margaret writing over fifty films in the first half of the 20th Century.

 Best known as the wife of Rab C. Nesbitt in the cult TV comedy, she has worked across a broad range of projects on screen and stage.

-Originally from Dennistoun, this Scottish singer has a career spanning five decades, and has collaborated with greats like Neil Diamond, and won Eurovision in 1969.
+Originally from Dennistoun, this Scottish singer has a career spanning five decades.
+She has collaborated with greats like Neil Diamond and won Eurovision in 1969.

 Best known as the creative force of Dire Straits, he has also composed music for films, including Bill Forsyth’s Scottish classic, Local Hero.

 This welder’s daughter has had an enduring solo career since the break-up of the band Fairground Attraction in the late 1980s.